NucleiSystems/daemon-moderans-linux/opensource-piviot.md

-# Nuclei

-built using Fastapi and flutter and respective extensions.

-Nuclei is a web application that allows you to upload and manage your own compressed media to increase media availability and accessibility.

-Nuclei Daemon Moderans for Linux is an open source software that securely stores your media files using IPFS (InterPlanetary File System) with compression applied to decrease the size of the media files.
-It provides temporary access to the files to increase the security of the media.

 # what was the original plan

 The main mission i was trying to solve, the main reason all of this started out is due to me having a dirty desktop.
 It pointed out how much clutter we store just incase we need it one day.
 Nuclei aimed at providing users a limbo-zone for thier files so they can sustain thier files that dont have too much importance in a secure limbozone.